 - Sautée diced onion, celery and carrots in a large heavy-bottomed soup pot with 1-2 Tbsp of water/broth or oil until the vegetables become slightly translucent, 3-5 min.
 Add minced garlic, sautée 30 seconds longer.
 Add sliced crimini mushrooms, cook 2-3 min.
 Mix in tomato paste; stir the mixture until the paste is well incorporated.
 Add rinsed brown rice or barley and lentils, if using.
 Add all of the spices and cook until fragrant, about 1 min.

 - Meanwhile, slice the soaked shiitake mushrooms into 1/4 inch thick strips.
-Add them to the soup pot along with drained and rinsed chickpeas.
+Add them to the soup pot along with cubed potatoes and chickpeas.
 Pour the water or broth over the mixture.
-The soup will look a little thin at this time because the rice/barley and lentils will expand a lot during cooking.
-If your soup mixture looks thick, add more water.
-You can also add the water from soaking the shiitake mushrooms, being careful to hold back the dirty particles from the bottom of the soaking bowl.
 Add the bouillon cubes/low sodium soy sauce, if using.

 - Serve topped with chopped spinach or arugula** and/or parsley if desired.

 *I prefer using dried shiitake mushrooms because they have a chewier texture once cooked, plus they are more affordable than fresh shiitake, and have a long shelf life.

 *I find that hot soup broth does a good job wilting fresh spinach/arugula, that’s why I suggest using it when serving the soup.
 Alternatively, you can add the greens to the soup just before taking it off the heat in step 4.